igs-jcsilva-lab/ISCA/README.md

   * threaded_global_alignment.py
 10. Run assessment to isolate the best assemblies and overall stats
   * first_threaded_assess_alignment.py
-11. If there are any remaining loci that could not assemble at a desired minimum threshold, can isolate these reference sequences to another round of the pipeline and use more sensitive Bowtie2 alignment parameters.
+11. If there are any remaining loci that could not assemble at a desired minimum threshold, can isolate these reference sequences to another round of the pipeline and use a different aligner/sensitivity.
 Note that using this step will essentially format the data similar to the end of step 3.
   * final_verdict.py
 12. Assemble those that SPAdes could not using HGA+Scaffold Builder.
   * wrap_HGA.py